Live Strong House

 Live Strong House - Layton, UT

-Live Strong House is a mental health and addiction treatment center located at 377 North Marshall Way, Suite 1-b in the 84041 zip code in Layton, UT.
+Live Strong House is a mental health and substance abuse treatment facility located at 377 North Marshall Way, Suite 1-b in the 84041 zip code in Layton, UT.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Live Strong House include motivational incentives, counseling for trauma victims and motivational interviewing.
-Live Strong House provides long term rehab and long term residential rehab.
-It also provides halfway house, inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.
-Other addiction treatment offered includes internet use disorder treatment, treatment for gambling disorder and general addiction disorder treatment.
+Some of the treatment approaches used by Live Strong House include brief intervention services, anger management and CBT.
+Live Strong House provides one year inpatient rehab and residential rehab.
+It also provides residential substance use treatment, inpatient dual diagnosis treatment and halfway house.
+Other addiction treatment offered includes treatment for internet use disorder, gambling disorder treatment and treatment for non-substance use addiction disorder.

 Address: 377 North Marshall Way, Suite 1-B, Layton, UT 84041